Marion Brown: Early life

-Brown, the grandson of an escaped slave from Georgia's Sea Islands, was born in Atlanta in 1931 and was raised by a single mother.
+Brown was born in Atlanta in 1931 and was raised by a single mother.
+He was the grandson of an escaped slave from Georgia's Sea Islands.
 He began studying the saxophone at an early age, inspired by Charlie Parker.
 He left high school in the 10th grade and joined the army.
 During his three-year enlistment, he played alto saxophone, clarinet, and baritone saxophone, and was stationed in Hokkaido for some time.

 In 1956, he returned to Atlanta and enrolled at Clark College, where he studied music, taking lessons from Wayman Carver.
 After graduating, he moved to Washington, DC, where he enrolled at Howard University's law school.
 During this time, he began listening to musicians such as John Coltrane, Ornette Coleman, and Archie Shepp, all of whom he would soon meet and come to know.

 Early career

 In 1962, Brown left Howard and moved to New York City, where he befriended a number of musicians, as well as writers such as Amiri Baraka (then known as LeRoi Jones), who was also a Howard drop-out, and A. B. Spellman, a Howard graduate.
 According to Brown, "The writers who listened to me and liked my playing, they inspired me to be better, and I inspired them to keep listening.
 LeRoi Jones opened the door for me; he introduced me to the world.
 He was a very beautiful and very smart person."

 He also met Ornette Coleman and Archie Shepp, and introduced Shepp to Baraka.
 Brown recalled that Shepp "offered me the opportunity to play with him.
 But I didn't have a saxophone, so Ornette Coleman let me use his white plastic saxophone to get started."

 According to writer Aldon Lynn Nielsen, Brown's "conversations with Baraka and Shepp aided them in their thinking through of the relationships between the American jazz avant-garde and African musical traditions."
 Brown later played a minor acting role in the original production of Baraka's Dutchman.

-In 1964, Brown performed with Shepp and Bill Dixon in Four Days in December, a series sponsored by the Jazz Composers Guild.
+In 1964, Brown performed with Shepp and Bill Dixon in "Four Days in December", a series sponsored by the Jazz Composers Guild.
 The following year, he participated in the recording of Shepp's Fire Music as well as John Coltrane's Ascension.
 According to Brown, he was introduced to Coltrane by Shepp: "Archie told him about my music and he started to listen to it and he liked it.
 And then, several times, he would come to hear me play and he liked that.
 So when he decided to do Ascension, I fit the picture of somebody that he wanted in it."